Nawres2020/Nawres2020/README.md

 # Hi there 👋, I'am Naoures Hamrouni

-I am an ICT engineer who graduated from the Higher School of Communication of Tunis, one of the top engineering schools in Tunisia.
-Currently, I am pursuing my master's degree in ICT with a specialization in Internet and Multimedia, focusing on Machine Learning at the University of Padua Italy, which is ranked 115th in the Shanghai Ranking.
+I am an ICT engineer who graduated from the Higher School of Communication of Tunis 🎓, one of the top engineering schools in Tunisia.
+Currently, I am pursuing my master's degree in ICT with a specialization in Internet and Multimedia 📚, focusing on Machine Learning 🤖 at the University of Padua (@unipd), which is ranked 115th in the Shanghai Ranking 🌟.

-I am passionate about research projects in innovative domains and developing new solutions for companies and research laboratories.
-I firmly believe that the synergy between research and industry is crucial for advancing technology.
+I am passionate about research projects in innovative domains and developing new solutions for companies and research laboratories 🧪.
+I firmly believe that the synergy between research and industry is crucial for advancing technology 🚀.

-I am always eager to collaborate and contribute to exciting projects.
+I am always eager to collaborate and contribute to exciting projects 🤝.
 ## My Skills

 ### Programming Languages